For Microsoft Corporation [MSFT], Analyst sees a rise to $400. What next?

 Raymond James have made an estimate for Microsoft Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 24, 2023.

-Microsoft Corporation [MSFT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.41.
-With this latest performance, MSFT shares dropped by -8.76% in over the last four-week period, additionally plugging by 20.72% over the last 6 months – not to mention a rise of 8.64% in the past year of trading.
+Microsoft Corporation [MSFT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.05.
+With this latest performance, MSFT shares dropped by -2.34% in over the last four-week period, additionally plugging by 29.60% over the last 6 months – not to mention a rise of 17.11% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Microsoft Corporation [MSFT] shares currently have an operating margin of +41.77 and a Gross Margin at +68.92.
 Microsoft Corporation’s Net Margin is presently recorded at +34.15.